darshaka1234/Image-Gallery/README.md

 Simple Image Gallery

-Basic Image Gallery that upload from react form & Store images in MongoDB database as Buffer type.
-After that, retrive as base64 String in react.
+Basic Image Gallery that images are store in MongoDB database as Buffer type then retrive as base64 String in react.